 Triple Data Encryption was adopted and gained prominence in the 1990s.
 It was, however, not the final replacement for DES.
 Discovered by Karthikeyan Bhargavan and Gaetan Laurent, 3DES gained its essence mainly in the financial industries – payment systems and technologies.

-However, the method is slow as it encrypts short data three times and it is not also exempted from hacking by security researchers.
+However, the method is slow as it encrypts short data three times and it is not also exempt from hacking by security researchers.
 Some financial institutions still rely on this method to encrypt their internal data.
-Although, the technique is no longer incorporated into the latest technologies in different types of encryption.
+Although the technique is no longer incorporated into the latest technologies in different types of encryption.

 4. AES Encryption